 The Story Behind Jiu Jitsu Belts

 Jiu Jitsu belts are earned in a very specific and foolproof manner.
-There are rarely promotions based around demonstrations or exams, as the case is in other arts.
+There are rarely promotions based on demonstrations or exams, as the case is in other arts.
 BJJ has probably the most realistic reasoning behind promoting a student to the next level.
 The idea is that an instructor looks at the complete manner of conduct of a student.
-How a student learns new techniques, the way they roll, competition performances as well as state of mind and behavior on and off the mats, all have a part to play.
-While competition is not a requirement for everyone, most of the others, especially proper behavior and technical knowledge, are.
+How a student learns new techniques, the way they roll, competition performances as well as a state of mind and behavior on and off the mats, all have a part to play.
+While competition is not a requirement for everyone, most of the others, especially proper behavior, and technical knowledge are.

 Under perfect circumstances, a BJJ student spends about 1,5 – 2 years at a certain belt level.
 In reality, though, conditions are never perfect.

 “Never Trust A Ranked Rashguard”

 10th Planet Jiu-Jitsu practitioners have a useful saying stating that “you should never trust a ranked rashguard“.
 Now, although they are an exclusively No-Gi school, the saying is applicable to everyone training BJJ.

 Given the amount of time it takes to earn a belt in perfect circumstances, the level of students at a certain rank is highly variable.
 It is normal for two blue belts to be at a completely different level, despite rank.
 One might be a recent promotion, while the other has been ranked blue for a couple of years.
 Although both are ranked the same, their knowledge level and experience is very different.

 In another scenario, an injury or life issues keep a student away from the mats on a constant basis.
 Although they fulfill the time required for a new belt, they do not possess the knowledge to progress.
 Or, completely opposite, they haven’t been consistent, but have a knack for learning.
 They might be at a very different level practically, but due to requirements, they haven’t yet been promoted.